 To enhance performance (lactate threshold training), downplay injury potential and mitigate arterial stiffness, the optimal work to rest ratios should be 1:2, which equates to 30 seconds anaerobic work, followed by 60 seconds aerobic recovery.

 For beginners to fitness, trainers may even want to consider a ratio of 1:4 before progressing towards a 1:2 approach later as fitness increases.

+We hope you’ve found this analysis of the HIIT trend useful.
 If you are keen to learn more about functional fitness, or fitness to improve health and wellbeing, contact Paul at T2 Fitness on email@example.com to discover what courses can help you achieve your goals.